John Draper: In popular culture

 The actor Wayne Péré played Draper in some brief scenes for the 1999 made-for-TV film Pirates of Silicon Valley.

+In Ernest Cline's 2011 novel Ready Player One, Draper and his Captain Crunch alias are incorporated into the hunt for the Jade Key.
+The protagonist interprets references to a "captain" and a whistle as allusions to Draper and the Cap'n Crunch whistle associated with phone phreaking.

 The 2001 documentary film The Secret History of Hacking made for the U.K.'s Channel 4 features interviews with Draper, Steve Wozniak, Kevin Mitnick, and other notable figures in the hacking community.

-Draper is also mentioned throughout the poem "Phreaking" by the poet Neil Hilborn in his collection "Our Numbered Days".
+Draper is also mentioned throughout the poem "Phreaking" by the poet Neil Hilborn in his collection Our Numbered Days.